Shohanurcsevu/Exam_Management/README.md

-now lets create lesson html , lesson cs lesson js and lesson api

-on clik lesson menu  in right side area open lesson page
+now on click topic menu from navigation opn topics page

-in lesson page top right side corner a button name Add Lesson
+in topic page  right side main area at the top right side corner there will be button name

+Add Topics

-on click add lesson button
+on click Add topics open a modal

-open modal and in modal first there will be a selector for Subject
+in modal first there will be subject selector where subject will be populated from subjects table from data base

-first select subject
+then lesson selector where lesson will be populated from lesson table from database

-then lesson name
+the topics name

-Lesson Number gt